 It is a wise decision to analyze your competitors, their origin, and how they are handling their country outside traffic.
 An eCommerce site owner has to be more futuristic than his/ her business opponents.

-3- Find out the Number of Native Speakers of Language
+3- Find out the Number of Native Speakers of the Language

 There is another way to decide the language by checking the list of languages by the number of native speakers.
 This will help you to specify the essential language on your website.